sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Publishing/Capistrano_Deployment.md

 We assume that you have installed the 'capistrano' gem on your own before running the wizard.

-Our capistrano integration is bare-bones.
-We run you through a Web Deployment wizard, which will run "capify ." in the project root.
-This process generates a "config/deploy.rb" inside the project, which you can then edit and add tasks to.
+Our Capistrano integration is bare-bones.
+We run you through a Web Deployment wizard, which will run "capacity ." in the project root.
+This process generates a "config/deploy.rb" inside the project, which you can then edit and to which you can add tasks.
 To access the Wizard, click the App Explorer's publish drop-down toolbar menu and select "Run Web Deployment Wizard..."
 ![deploy_menu](/Images/appc/download/attachments/30083199/deploy_menu.png)